Passenger experience shapes future design

 The best of today’s modern railways give passengers a glimpse of the ultra-hi-speed, energy-efficient train travel to come.
 But will train design alone be enough to propel the industry into the future?
 Experts claim that tomorrow’s rail travel will be less about boarding the train, and more about enjoying the station.

 As architects and engineers take train design towards fresh horizons, a whole new set of parameters is reshaping the destinations they travel between.
-Many newly-built or refurbished stations have been conceived as local landmarks, and make short-distance, intercity journeys quicker and easier than airplane travel.
-Architects see the potential to reinvent train stations as multi-use urban developments and connect them to the mobile lifestyles passengers’ lead today.
+Many newly-built or refurbished stations have been conceived as local landmarks, and make short-distance, intercity journeys are quicker and easier than airplane travel.
+Architects see the potential to reinvent train stations as multi-use urban developments and connect them to the mobile lifestyles passengers lead today.
 Although new trains are designed to become autonomous, modern transport hubs will continue to depend on the passengers they serve.
 Tomorrow’s railways will bring people together in new ways, and make passenger satisfaction more of a priority than it is today.

 Berhin claims that seating design is already reflecting the future to come, providing planners and architects with new ways to shape passenger experience.
 ‘Stations are going to be very different in 10 to 20 years, and seating will play key roles,’ says Berhin.
 ‘Seating will be designed to create unique “sense of place” areas in the station where passengers and commuters can relax.
 The seating areas will keep passengers happy while they wait, and be installed in proximity to retail and F&B zones.
-As stations provide better amenities, passengers and everyday consumers will make eating, shopping and entertainment a natural part of the experience.’
+As stations provide better amenities, passengers and everyday consumers will make eating, shopping, and entertainment a natural part of the experience.’

-As rail stations provide more services, industry stakeholders will need to reinvent them as branded spaces capable of competing with local shopping centres and other forms of travel.
-‘Seating can give the station a stronger brand identity through choice of colours, materials and shapes,’ Berhin says.
+As rail stations provide more services, industry stakeholders will need to reinvent them as branded spaces capable of competing with local shopping centers and other forms of travel.
+‘Seating can give the station a stronger brand identity through choice of colours, materials, and shapes,’ Berhin says.
 ‘Seating design can make a mainline station stand out, or be applied throughout the entire rail network to give every station a consistent brand identity.
 Why not highlight the use of natural materials in ways that give the station a stronger sustainable profile?
 Airports often choose natural materials for that reason, and now national railways and public transport operators are thinking the same way.’

 Berhin and his Green Furniture colleagues are pioneering a new ‘seamless’ approach to seating density by creating designs that increase the ratio of individual seats to floor space.
 ‘Our seating designs eliminate the unused space between chairs and dramatically reduce the overall footprint,’ Berhin says.
 ‘Rail passengers don’t actually need bulky, padded seating to sink down into, and prefer to sit on smooth, natural materials such as wood.
 Because we can seat more individuals within a smaller surface area, there is always seating available, even when stations get crowded.’

 Finding the right density ratio also makes commercial sense, as the seating can be installed to direct passengers into commercial areas.
 When seating is available near F&B services, passengers are more likely to work up an appetite and buy something to eat.
 ‘In one mainline station, we added tabletops to seating units installed around the F&B area,’ Berhin says.
-‘Passengers could use them when the cafes were full, increasing take-away food sales by 7% as a result.
+‘Passengers could use them when the cafes were full, increasing takeaway food sales by 7% as a result.
 It also enabled passengers to sit where the departure boards are in view and spot the location of their platform when it was announced.’

-While many planners are already using seating to manage passenger flow, few realise that seating design can also determine what passengers look at.
+While many planners are already using seating to manage passenger flow, few realize that seating design can also determine what passengers look at.
 ‘In a recent project, our seating faced directly towards the retail units to encourage sales, and it reduced shoplifting because thieves could see passengers looking into the shops,’ Berhin says.
-‘Not only can seating boost business, it can direct the passengers’ vision towards anything that will make their experience better.’
+‘Not only can seating boost business, but it can also direct the passengers’ vision towards anything that will make their experience better.’

 • Keep passengers comfortable during train delays by providing enough seating.
 Passengers will feel more content and be more tolerant of disruptions.

-• Soften the surroundings with flowing lines, subtle curves and seamless shapes.
+• Soften the surroundings with flowing lines, subtle curves, and seamless shapes.
 Use soft structures to create a unique sense of place in the station.